Home / Recipes / Simple Noodle Soup

 noodle soup

-This very basic Shanghai home-style noodle soup requires the quick assembly of a handful of humble ingredients, it's simple, comforting and just so darn easy.
+This easy Shanghai home-style noodle soup requires a handful of ingredients, it's simple, comforting, and just so darn easy.

 Print Pin Rate